bcgov/platform-developer-docs/src/docs/app-monitoring/best-practices-for-application-logging-in-openshift.md

 Loki is built into the OpenShift web console.
 You can access it under the side bar section Observe and then selecting Logs.

 For detailed instructions on this setup process, refer to our OCP101 lab section [covering logging and visualizations](https://github.com/bcgov/devops-platform-workshops/blob/master/101-lab/content/12_logging_and_visualizations.md).
-This will guide you through the necessary steps to make the most of Kibana's features.
+This will guide you through the necessary steps to make the most of Loki's features.

 ### Querying logs effectively on Loki